 To build writing readiness skills and evaluate whether your students have the skills necessary to start writing letters, try our Universal Handwriting: Writing Readiness book (also available in Spanish!).
 This workbook includes a variety of carefully selected activities to prepare your students for successful handwriting instruction.

 Universal Handwriting: Writing Readiness

-Universal Handwriting: Writing Readiness for Pre-K builds important writing readiness skills such as directionality, visual discrimination, and letter recognition.
+Universal Handwriting: Writing Readiness for Early Childhood/Pre-K builds important writing readiness skills such as directionality, visual discrimination, and letter recognition.